-Seeing the opportunity, peer-to-peer lending has started its move into the mortgage lending market.
+Seeing the opportunity, peer to peer (P2P) lending has started its move into the mortgage lending market.

 The general requirement is that there should be at least a 10% down payment on the house, however, it does not include mortgage insurance which traditional mortgage lenders usually require for a down payment of under 20%.

-Additionally, peer-to-peer lending platforms do not charge origination fees and there is generally no prepayment penalty.
+Additionally, peer to peer (P2P) lending platforms do not charge origination fees and there is generally no prepayment penalty.

 5. Student Loans

-Finding lenders willing to do a student loan refinance is difficult, but peer-to-peer lending has been able to bridge that gap and is a key component in the student loan refinancing segment.
+Finding lenders willing to do a student loan refinance is difficult, but peer to peer (P2P) lending has been able to bridge that gap and is a key component in the student loan refinancing segment.